shelly-hub/sqlalchemy-challenge/README.md

 This project is divided into 2 sections:

 First part of project would be utilising Jupyter notebook and importing python SQL libraries, matplotlib, and pandas to explore climate data.
-2 CVS files would be used to for data exploration and analysis.
+2 CSV files would be used to for data exploration and analysis.

 Second part of project is to utlise flask from python library to design climate web page.
+Database is given as SQlite file.

 ### Benefits of SQLalchemy
  - It provides a common interface for all type of database